Top Nav

 Association Tantelygasy

-One of Association Tantelygasy’s larger objectives is to work with local communities to ensure the ongoing health of the forest.
-Their reforestation efforts just launched in 2014, planting over 1,300 trees in just six months!
-Moving forward, the Association plans to continue their reforestation work through tree planting and creating tree nurseries.
+One of our larger objectives is to work with local communities to ensure the ongoing health of the forest, which protects and helps regenerate lemur habitat.
+Reforestation efforts were launched in 2014, planting over 1,300 trees in just six months!
+The Association continues reforestation work through tree planting and creating tree nurseries.

-Association Tantelygasy works in partnership with village leaders and with local village associations to build capacity in the community and ensure the sustainability of the organization’s programming.
-In addition, Association Tantelygasy conducts a wide range of pro-environment programs in Ambositra to incentivize communities to protect remaining the forest and gain income from non-forest sources.
+We work in partnership with village leaders and with local village associations to build capacity in the community and ensure the sustainability of our organization’s programming.
+In addition, we conduct a wide range of pro-environment programs in Ambositra to incentivize communities to protect remaining forest and gain income from non-forest sources.

-Association Tantelygasy has been developing eco-tourism at their project site since 2012 and launched their latest program in 2014.
-They aim to attract at least 6,000 visitors per year to the area.
-In the first six months of this eco-tourism program, they built its foundation, attracted 45 visitors, and planted 1,300 trees!
+We have been developing eco-tourism at our project site since 2012.
+In the first six months of this eco-tourism program, we built its foundation, attracted 45 visitors, and planted 1,300 trees!

-Moving forward, Association Tantelygasy seeks funds to continue building up the community’s ability to accommodate and manage a tourist economy.
-This will include:
+Association Tantelygasy seeks funds to continue building up the community’s ability to accommodate and manage a tourist economy.
+This includes:

-1. Training guides who can collaborate with tourism agencies and responsibly guide tourists through the protected forest;
+• Training guides who can collaborate with tourism agencies and responsibly guide tourists through the protected forest

-2. Creating and maintaining official trails through the forest to minimize human impacts on the local fauna and flora;
+• Creating and maintaining official trails through the forest to minimize human impacts on the local fauna and flora

-3. Constructing a reception area at the entrance to the park;
+• Constructing a reception area at the entrance to the park

-4. Constructing an area for security guards to stay overnight at the entrance of the park (which is somewhat distant from the local village);
+• Constructing an area for security guards to stay overnight at the entrance of the park, so they do not have to travel a distance back to the local village

-5. Conducting a comprehensive survey of the flora and fauna in the forests, with the help of specialists who will also study how local communities use local plants in their traditional healing practices.
+• Conducting a comprehensive survey of the flora and fauna in the forests, with the help of specialists, who will also study how local communities use the forest’s plants in their traditional healing practices

 Farming and beekeeping

-As Associaation Tantelygasy progresses, it aims to implement farming and beekeeping programs to alleviate the need for local communities to rely on the forest for income and food.
-They are currently raising funds to create model gardens where they will teach sustainable agriculture to local communities and provide the community with free and low-cost seeds and gardening equipment.
-In addition, Association Tantelygasy has its sights set on beekeeping, which can help both the environment—through pollination—as well as the community.
+As Association Tantelygasy progresses, we plan to implement farming and beekeeping programs to alleviate the need for local communities to rely on the forest for income and food.
+We’re currently raising funds to create model gardens where we will teach sustainable agriculture to local communities and provide the community with free and low-cost seeds and gardening equipment.
+In addition, Association Tantelygasy has its sights set on beekeeping, which can help both the environment, through pollination, as well as the community.

 Continue Reading